Get

 Health

 Australian Shepherds do have some potential health issues, which are passed down through their genes.
-Of particular note is the gene that causes some Shepherds (not all) to be allergic to ivermectin, the ingredient found in most effective external parasite treatments.
+Of particular note is the gene that causes some Shepherds (not all) to have increased sensitivity to certain medications, including ivermectin, the ingredient found in some effective parasite treatments.

-Not all dogs will be affected by this, but a specific subset of breeds (including Australian Shepherds and Collies) can have a severe adverse reaction to this medication, so if in doubt, always ask your vet.
+Not all dogs will be affected by this, but a specific subset of breeds (including Australian Shepherds and Collies) can have a severe adverse reaction to certain drugs affected by the MDR1 gene mutation, so if in doubt, always ask your vet.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's our online service where you can talk to a vet online and get the advice you need for your dog — all at an affordable price!